nelsonkopliku/web/docs/index.md

 ## Introduction

-_Trento_ is a comprehensive cloud-native, distributed monitoring solution.
+_Trento_ is a comprehensive cloud-native, distributed monitoring solution!

 It's made by three main components: